KaliBasenji42/Raspi-Monitor/README.md

 # Method

 `values['method']` and `values['methodInfo']` tells the script how to read files. `values['method']` is a float passed into a function, changed to an interger, and then compared with many elif's.
-This causies different behaviors. `values['methodInfo']` is a list of strings that stores data needed for handling each method.
+This causes different behaviors. `values['methodInfo']` is a list of strings that stores data needed for handling each method.

 ## Each Method: